markcampanelli/pvfit/README.md

 ### Coding Requirements and Style

-- Unit testing is a must, with a "collocation" scheme, i.e., `module_test.py` to test `module.py` in the same directory.
+- Unit testing is a must, with tests located separately in a "mirrored" package directory under [tests](tests).
 100% code coverage is the goal.
 - [Type hints](https://docs.python.org/3/library/typing.html) should be used
 throughout (WIP).
 - [`pylint`](https://pylint.readthedocs.io/en/latest/?badge=latest) is used for linting,